radicle-dev/old.radicle.xyz/content/blog/radicle-architecture.md

 simply query a public daemon for your machine, causing that daemon to replicate from your instance.
 Then, when you go offline, the remote server can continue to make your machine available.
 We provide several such public daemons, but you can also run your own and help seed your favorite machines.
+Since you still control the pointer, and all data is identified by hash, you don't need to trust these public daemons.

 *Note: While Radicle is still in alpha, daemons have no authentication mechanim, thus there is a possibility of DOS attacks if you enable this option.*